Special Issues

 CMES-Computer Modeling in Engineering & Sciences, Vol.120, No.2, pp. 261-272, 2019, DOI:10.32604/cmes.2019.06681

 Abstract This paper examines the evolution of the interfacial deflection energy release rates in multilayered structures under four-point bending.
 The J-integral and the extended finite element method (XFEM) are adopted to investigate the evolution of the interfacial deflection energy release rates of composite structures.
 Numerical results not only verify the accuracy of analytical solutions for the steady-state interfacial deflection energy release rate, but also provide the evolutionary history of the interfacial deflection energy release rate under different crack lengths.
-In addition, non-dimensional parametric analyses are performed to discuss the effects of normalized ratios of the crack length, the elastic modulus, and… More >
+In addition, non-dimensional parametric analyses are performed to discuss the effects of normalized ratios of the crack length, More >

 • Open Access